Academic Achievement Scholarship

 All students that apply for the Academic Achievement Scholarship will receive notification of the committee’s decision through the email address provided in their scholarship application.
 Those students offered the AAS will also receive an attached PDF offer letter to be signed and returned.

-- Students must maintain a minimum 3.0 grade point average (each semester, as well as a cumulative 3.0) and maintain satisfactory progress in the degree program for which they were admitted.
+- Students must maintain a minimum 3.0 grade point average (for every semester, as well as a cumulative 3.0), satisfactory progress in the degree program for which they were admitted, and meet all departmental criteria for satisfactory performance and progress.
 These criteria apply for the entire academic period in which the AAS is awarded.

 - All students must submit a Free Application for Federal Student Aid (FAFSA) as part of the final award process.
 However, students are not required to accept awards offered through the FAFSA.
 International students are not eligible to submit a FAFSA and are exempt from this requirement.